mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 - improvements to developer experience like better documentation, improved tests, or new convenience scripts
 - changes where my historical knowledge or context within the company make it easier for me to make the change than to define the change for someone else
-- experimental changes that are beneficial if they work but I can throw them away if they don't
+- experimental changes that are beneficial if they work, but I can throw them away if they don't

 ### Task 4: Reviewing documentation